CamilleLeclerc/InsularHotspotsMultifacetedDiversity/README.md

-# insular hotspots and multifaceted diversity
+# Insular hotspots and multifaceted diversity
-Research Compendium of the paper Mouillot et al. (2021) The dimensionality and structure of species trait spaces.
-Submitted to Ecology Letters.
+📦 R code and data associated with the paper of Leclerc *et al.* (submitted).

 ---
 # Goal
-**to complete**
+*to complete*

 ---
 # Content
 This repository is structured as follow:
-📁  data/: contains all data required to reproduce analyses and figures 📁  R/: contains R functions developed especially for this project **to complete**
+📁 data/: contains all data required to reproduce analyses and figures
+📁 R/: contains R functions developed especially for this project
+*to complete*

 ---
 # Notes
-All required packages will be installed (if necessary) All required packages and R functions will be loaded **to complete**
+All required packages will be installed (if necessary)
+All required packages and R functions will be loaded
+*to complete*